-As of December 31, 2015, the Company had state net operating loss carryforwards of \$13.0 million.
-These loss carryforwards will expire in years 2016 through 2025.
+As of December 31, 2016, the Company had federal and state net operating loss carryforwards of \$478,000 and \$17.6 million, respectively.
+These loss carryforwards will expire in years 2017 through 2026.
 The Company is subject to income taxation at the federal and various state levels.
-The Company is subject to U.S. federal tax examinations for tax years 2012 through 2015.
-Loss carryforwards and credit carryforwards generated or utilized in years earlier than 2012 are also subject to examination and adjustment.
-The Company has examinations in process with the Internal Revenue Service for tax years 2013 and 2014.
-The Company has research and development tax credit carryforwards of \$1.9 million that expire in varying amounts through 2035.
-As of December 31, 2015, the Company had alternative minimum tax credit carryforwards of \$816,000 that are available to offset future regular tax liabilities and they do not expire.
+The Company is subject to U.S. federal tax examinations for tax years 2015 through 2016.
+Loss carryforwards and credit carryforwards generated or utilized in years earlier than 2015 are also subject to examination and adjustment.
+The Company has completed examinations with the Internal Revenue Service for tax years 2013 and 2014.
+The Company has research and development tax credit carryforwards of \$2.7 million that expire in varying amounts through 2036.
+As of December 31, 2016, the Company had alternative minimum tax credit carryforwards of \$837,000 that are available to offset future regular tax liabilities and they do not expire.

-A reconciliation of the beginning and ending liability for gross unrecognized tax benefits at December 31, 2015 and 2014, are as follows (in thousands):
+A reconciliation of the beginning and ending liability for gross unrecognized tax benefits at December 31, 2016 and 2015, are as follows (in thousands):

-Decemb er 31,
+Decem ber 31,

-2015 2014
+2016 2015

-Balance at beginning of year \$ 2,168 \$ 167
+Balance at beginning of year \$ 658 \$ 2,168

-Additions for tax positions in the current year 351 2,168
+Additions for tax positions in the current year 64 351

-Reductions for tax positions of prior years (1,861) (167)
+Reductions for tax positions of prior years (325) (1,861)

-Balance at end of year \$ 658 \$2,168
+Balance at end of year \$ 397 \$ 658

-The Company recognized approximately \$14,000 and \$125,000 for interest and penalties related to unrecognized tax benefits within the provision for income taxes during the years ended December 31, 2015 and 2014, respectively.
-Unrecognized tax benefits included tax positions of approximately \$278,000 at both December 31, 2015 and 2014 that if recognized would impact the Company's effective tax rate.
-The reduction for tax positions of prior years reflected in the table above as of December 31, 2015 relates to a change in tax accounting method filed with the IRS for tangible property and deferred revenue.
-The Company estimates that it is reasonably possible the liability for unrecognized tax benefits could decrease up to \$0.3 million within the next 12 months.
+The Company recognized approximately \$18,000 and \$14,000 for interest and penalties related to unrecognized tax benefits within the provision for income taxes during the years ended December 31, 2016 and 2015, respectively.
+Unrecognized tax benefits included tax positions of approximately \$350,000 and \$308,000 at December 31, 2016 and 2015, respectively, that if recognized would impact the Company's effective tax rate.
+The reduction for tax positions of prior years reflected in the table above as of December 31, 2016 relates to an amended return filed with the IRS.
+The Company estimates that it is reasonably possible the liability for unrecognized tax benefits could decrease up to \$46,000 within the next 12 months.